dotnet/docs/docs/core/tools/dotnet-pack.md

 * **`--force`**

   Forces all dependencies to be resolved even if the last restore was successful.
 Specifying this flag is the same as deleting the *project.assets.json* file.
+Option available since .NET Core x.x SDK.

 * **`-h|--help`**